WolfOfFutility/UnTold/README.md

 A simple OpenSource key/value store to empower local development of developer projects.
 All objects are saved to file for re-use in later iterations.

 ## Queries
+The store can be queried with a few basic calls.
+Each of these calls fall into one of the C.R.U.D. categories and are structured similarly to the examples below.

 - PUSH
     - Creates a new row within a store "table" with values provided.
     - Examples:
-        - PUSH Username = Admin, Password = admin TO Users
+        - ``` PUSH Username = Admin, Password = admin TO Users ```

 - PULL
     - Returns row object(s) based on query parameters.